LCluber/LeadDevToolkit/git/BRANCH.md

 - **develop**: For next release development.
 - Available branch prefixes for developers :
     - **feature**: For new feature to develop.
-    - **release**: When release Cycle is over.
+    - **release**: When release cycle is over.
 Features ready to ship are kept here.
 Freeing develop branch for next cycle.
     - **bugfix**: For new bug to fix.
     - **hotfix**: For production bug to fix ASAP on master branch.
     - **refactor**: To improve or update code and structure.